 - Screening for COVID-19 Symptoms: We screen all patients and visitors for COVID-19 symptoms at the point of entry.

 - COVID-19 Testing: Testing is available at multiple T.J. locations, with an order from your provider.
 Additionally, we test all patients scheduled for surgery, regardless of whether or not they have symptoms.

 - Common Areas: Areas such as waiting rooms, lobbies and restrooms are cleaned often with special attention to frequently touched surfaces including doorknobs, armrests, keypads, and handrails.

 - Exam Rooms: These are fully cleaned and disinfected between each patient.

 - Floor Markings and Furniture Rearrangement: We have made special accommodations to support social distancing.
 You will see markers on the floors to show where people should stand for check-in, and we have reconfigured furniture in some areas to create more space between patients.
-Additionally, patient appointments are staggered to ensure that fewer people are in our clinics at any given time.

 Every Patient Safety Decision Guided by Experts